City Council to Vote on Legal Defense Fund for Undocumented Immigrants

-SACRAMENTO — The Sacramento City Council is planning on voting on a legal defense fund to help undocumented immigrants living in Sacramento.
+SACRAMENTO — The Sacramento City Council is planning on voting on a legal defense fund to help undocumented immigrants living in Sacramento on Thursday night.

 The money would come from Sacramento’s general fund.